ingvast/pdf-export/README.md

 ### Draw related
 * When using draw without setting a drawing color, REBOL automatically chooses some color different from the background.
-That transformation is not right.
+I have put some effort to find what transformation it does without success.
 * The draw pen cannot be an image
-* Images can have linear transformations, so the general method of setting all four corners of an image does not render correctly.
+* Images can have linear transformations, so the general method of setting all four corners of an image uses the first three corners and makes an affine transformation of the whole image.
 * Spline not implemented
 * Nothing from  Shape subdialect is implemented